Get In Touch

 Humidity Control

-Humidity is also an important factor in many controlled environments.
+Humidity is another important factor in many controlled environments.

 If air is too humid, it can cause rust, mold, or damage to materials.
-On the other hand, if the air is too dry, it can create static electricity or dry out materials.
+On the other hand, if the air is too dry, it can create static electricity or dry out items.

 In semiconductor manufacturing, for instance, it’s crucial to maintain proper humidity levels.
 Static electricity can build up in low humidity environments, which could cause serious damage to semiconductor units.